AbdulSayyed/ghafoors-blog/content/blog/posts/js/01-history/index.md

 title: "History of JavaScript"
 categories:
   - "Programming Languages"
-description: "A detailed overview of JavaScript's history and development."
+description: "A brief overview of JavaScript's history and development."
 tags:
   - "JavaScript"
   - "History"